 Novelty aside, there are a number of key problems that occur from constantly restricting yourself with a diet:

-• weight loss is a stressor on the body
+- weight loss is a stressor on the body

-• restriction greatly increases the likelihood of binge eating
+- restriction greatly increases the likelihood of binge eating

-• dieting damages your relationship with food creating unnecessary stress and anxiety
+- dieting damages your relationship with food creating unnecessary stress and anxiety

-• restriction and dieting impairs your ability to trust and listen to your body
+- restriction and dieting impairs your ability to trust and listen to your body

-• periods of restriction increase your risk of nutrient deficiency and poor health
+- periods of restriction increase your risk of nutrient deficiency and poor health

-• periods of restriction are followed by periods of increased appetite driving you to regain any weight that is lost
+- periods of restriction are followed by periods of increased appetite driving you to regain any weight that is lost

 We know it sounds counter-intuitive to what you’ve been taught all your life, but the path to true health and happiness does not lie in starting another diet.

-The Ayla Health membership is different.
+The Ayla Health method is different.

 There’s no diet.
-No plan to follow.
+No strict plan to follow.
 No rules.
 No restriction.
 No food guilt.
 No confusion.
 No ‘all or nothing’ approach.
 Just high quality information, non-judgemental support and guidance for applying healthy eating principles to your everyday life in a way that suits you best!

-Join now and feel the food confidence you’ve always wanted to have!
+Download our app now and feel the food confidence you’ve always wanted to have!